 This process is quite similar to injection molding in which a hard tool is used instead of a soft silicone tool.
 Precautions must be taken while designing the master pattern for urethane molding to ensure that it should possess the desired properties.
 A functional plastic part is the result of urethane molding that can be presented as a model or used in a fully functional product.

 The dimensions of the finished products produced by urethane molding depend upon the accuracy of the master model and casting material.
 Generally, a shrinkage rate of 0.15% is expected in the products produced by this manufacturing technique.

 2. Steps in Urethane Molding

 Generally, four steps are followed in Urethane Molding as enlisted below

 Firstly a master pattern is designed and printed by rapid prototyping or 3-D printing technique.
 A master pattern is basically the original part or the representation of it.
 This master pattern is also used to create the molds that can be utilized in casting.
 This is designed accurately as the dimensions of the products depend upon this master pattern.
-Also there are several machining options can be used in this case.
+Also, there are several machining options that can be used in this case.

 In the second step, the master pattern produced is encased in liquid silicon in order to produce an accurate mold.

 After the mold is cured, it is cut into two halves.
 The resulting cavity produced is used for the casting of the end product.

 In the final step, the manufacturer injects urethane or some other resin to fill the voids.
 After the material is cured, it will be removed from the tool.
 This process is repeated until the desired product is produced.

 3. Casting System